BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-connection.rst

 :Returns: N/A

-This **DELETE** request stops and deletes the connection identified by the request's URI.
+This **DELETE** request stops and deletes the connection identified by the request's URI_.
 This command

 * removes all the sessions created by the connection.